-To install angular 9 in your windows operating system please be sure you have already install this prerequisites in your operating system.
+To install angular 9 in your windows operating system please be sure you have already installed these prerequisites in your operating system.

 Before you begin, make sure your development environment includes